3.b.2. Atomic particles

-The radius of the atom is not clear, and it will surely vary considerably between different atoms.
+The radius of the atom is not precise, and it will inevitably vary considerably between different atoms.
 The radius of the hydrogen atom is approximately 10-10 m.
-Likewise, the radius of a proton is of the order of 10-15 m, which means that in the case of the hydrogen atom the radius of the atom is about a hundred thousand times greater than that of the proton.
+Likewise, the radius of a proton is on the order of 10-15 m, which means that in the case of the hydrogen atom the radius of the atom is about a hundred thousand times greater than that of the proton.

-The mass of the electron comes from reaching the physical limit of transversal elasticity of the reticular structure of matter or global aether; so, we can form a vague, yet intuitive, idea of the size of the stable atomic particles, protons and neutrons, in relation to the size of the filaments of global aether.
+The mass of the electron comes from reaching the physical limit of transversal elasticity of the reticular structure of matter or Global Aether.
+So, we can form a vague, yet intuitive, idea of the size of the stable atomic particles –protons, and neutrons–, regarding the size of the filaments of Global Aether.

-From another point of view, the mass of the proton and the neutron contains the mass of the three quarks which make them up, plus the mass of the loops or curls of the strong field; however, it could be that these loops or curls are of double or triple torsion of global aether.
+From another point of view, the mass of the proton and the neutron contains the mass of the three quarks which make them up, plus the mass of the loops or curls of the strong field.

-Evidently, the formula of Einstein’s Theory of Relativity, E = mc², is no more than a mathematical euphemism, given that Modern Physics not only does not know what the mass of atomic particles is, it does not even have a physical proposal to this effect.
+The formula of Theory of Relativity, E = mc², is no more than a mathematical euphemism, given that Modern Physics not only does not know what the mass of atomic particles is, it does not even have a physical proposal to this effect.